hardbyte/rpython-post/readme.md

         )
 ```

+Note again that the token is linked to an index address in the source, rather than
+including the string value.

-Our scanner is pull based, a token will be requested via `scan_token` and
+Our scanner is pull based, a token will be requested via `scan_token`.
+First we skip
-we skip past comments and whitespace and emit the correct token:
+past whitespace and depending on the characters emit the correct token:

 ```python
     def scan_token(self):